Piotr Protasiewicz: Career

-Protasiewicz began his career riding for Falubaz Zielona Góra in 1991 where he would spend four seasons.
+Protasiewicz began his career riding for Falubaz Zielona Góra in 1991, where he would spend four seasons.
 He began to record some notable performances including reaching the finals of three Speedway Under-21 World Championship in 1993, 1995 and 1996.
-In the 1996 final he scored a perfect 15 point maximum to be crowned the World U21 champion.
+In the 1996 final, he scored a perfect 15 point maximum to be crowned the World U21 champion.

-He rode for the Polish national team in the 1996 Speedway World Cup and in October 1997, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 1998 Grand Prix.
+Protasiewicz rode for the Polish national team in the 1996 Speedway World Cup and in October 1997, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 1998 Grand Prix.
 He would repeat this feat three years later in October 2003.